There are many destinations to go on holiday with children in Italy. Here is a roundup of places to visit with children.

 In summer, the water parks are a must for children.
-Slides, fountains, and large swimming pools, as well as many deckchairs, sunbeds and picnic areas, are present in the Le Caravelle park in Ceriale, in the province of Savona, to visit during a tour of Liguria.
+Slides, fountains, large swimming pools, and many deckchairs, sunbeds, and picnic areas are present in the Le Caravelle park in Ceriale, in the province of Savona, to visit during a tour of Liguria.

 Safari Park of Rivolta d’Adda